Active Duty Military Education Online

 In order to help you balance the demands of military life, Colorado Mountain College has a complete schedule of online courses that can be accessed anywhere in the world through the Internet.

-We offer a reduced tuition rate of $57/$99 per credit to soldiers, sailors and Marines on active duty, and their spouses and dependents.
-Veterans and dependents also receive this discount.
+We offer a reduced tuition rate of $57/$99 per credit to soldiers, sailors and Marines on active duty, and their spouses and dependents (dependents under 23-years-of-age).
+Veterans and dependents (dependents under 23-years-of-age) also receive this discount.

 In addition to individual classes, we offer several degree and certificate programs online.
 This web page will give you all the information about attaining a college education at Colorado Mountain College while on active duty.